Temperance movement in the United States: Temperance During Civil War

 The temperance movement influenced soldiers by discouraging them from even considering drinking.
 One soldier, raised in a prohibition-supporting town, reportedly poured his whiskey ration on the ground rather than consume it.
-Disorder and disobedience that pushed temperance as a defining trait of honorable and disciplined service a soldier was executed for shooting a major in a drunken fit, thus his intoxication cost two lives outside of battle.
+Disorder and disobedience helped turn temperance into a defining trait of honorable, disciplined service: in one example, a soldier, in a drunken fit, shot a major and was later executed, his intoxication claiming two lives outside of battle.
 Critics often blamed both drunkenness and those who sold liquor to soldiers, describing alcohol merchants as undermining the nation.
 By the end of the war, these concerns had strengthened the reemergence of the temperance movement, as many Americans increasingly questioned alcohol's role in both the military and society.

 Temperance theatre

 Temperance birthed an entire genre of theatre.
 In 1825, a dramatic poem called The Forgers premiered at the Charleston Theatre in Charleston, South Carolina.
 The next significant temperance drama to debut was titled Fifteen Years of a Drunkard's Life, written by Douglas Jerrold in 1841.
 As the movement began to grow and prosper, these dramas became more popular among the general public.
 The Drunkard by W.H.
 Smith premiered in 1841 in Boston, running for 144 performances before being produced at Barnum's American Museum on lower Broadway.
 The play was wildly popular and is often credited with the entrance of the temperance narrative into mainstream American theatre.
 It continued to be a staple of New York's theatre scene all the way until 1875.
 The Drunkard follows the typical format of a temperance drama: the main character has an alcohol-induced downfall, and he restores his life from disarray once he denounces drinking for good at the play's end.
 Temperance drama continued to grow as a genre of theatre, fostered by the advent of the railroad as a form of transportation.
 This enabled theatre companies to be much more mobile, traveling from city to city.
 Temperance drama would even reach as far as the West Coast, as David Belasco's adaptation of Émile Zola's novel Drink premiered at the Baldwin Theatre in San Francisco in 1879.